Bombard (musical instrument)

+Breton bombard players, Strakonice, Czech Republic (2022).

 The bombard (bombard, talabard, bombarde) is a contemporary family of oboes widely used to play traditional Breton music, where it is considered emblematic.
 A bombard player is known as a talabarder.

 The tradition: Sonneurs de Couple

 Bombards in their most traditional setting are accompanied by a bagpipe called a biniou kozh ("old bagpipe"), which plays an octave above the bombard.
 The bombard calls, and the biniou responds.
 The bombard's relatively stiff reed requires enough lip and breath support that a talabarder cannot play a lengthy, sustained melody line.
 The biniou plays the melody continuously, while the bombard takes breaks, establishing a call-and-response pattern.
 Call-and-response remains a central aspect of Breton music regardless of the instruments used.

 Prior to World War I, a given pair of Soners (musicians) would typically cover all of the weddings, funerals, and other social occasions within a given territory, which would be jealously guarded from other performers.
 This territorial aspect might very well extend to locale-specific repertoire, dances, and even to unique tuning of the instruments.
 This duet of bombard and bagpipe, sometimes accompanied by a drummer in past centuries, has been practiced for at least 500 years in Brittany in an unbroken tradition.